xuchengpeng/elpa-mirror/stable-melpa/mpvi-readme.txt

  - Install the dependencies: mpv (required), yt-dlp, ffmpeg, danmaku2ass and tesseract

 Usage:
  - Use `mpvi-open' to open a video or audio
  - Use `mpvi-control' or `mpvi-seek' to operate the playing video
  - Take interactive video notes with command `mpvi-insert'

+Miscellaneous:
-You can also control MPV that is opened by `emms'.
+ - You can control MPV that is opened by `emms'
+ - You can open videos in webpage directly with MPV player through this